Skip to content

 Joanna Chopp and Dr. Samira Saramo

-In this webinar, we will explore historical migration connections between the United States and Finland.
-FFN and SAM are natural partners to join in sponsoring this program.
-Both organizations promote Finnish and Finnish-American connections on both sides of the Atlantic.
-SAM is a non-profit organization based in Finland with nearly 30 local chapters promoting cultural exchange between the United States and Finland.
-Together, with Finlandia Foundation, we seek to highlight resources available to people interested in learning more about the significant Finnish-American migration from the late 1800s to today.
+In this webinar, we explore historical migration connections between the United States and Finland with experts from the Finnish American Heritage Center (FAHC) in Hancock, Michigan and the Siirtolaisinstituutti in Finland.
+We highlight resources available to people interested in learning more about the significant Finnish-American migration from the late 1800s to today, including our own FAHC Historical Archive.

 Touching Magic: Bridging Finland and the United States in a Symphony of Collaboration